 If you are a creative, people-oriented person, marketing is a good major to use those talents and abilities.
 Biblically based marketing starts with a proper focus on the customer as an image bearer of God, who brings their needs to us to be met not simply as consumers of goods.
 The B.A. in Marketing combines language study with the study of marketing, while the B.S. in Marketing requires an additional course in mathematics or statistics in preparation for graduate school.
 Come to Grace and join us as we study how to sense, serve and satisfy the real needs of our customers.

 Students studying marketing take three required courses covering consumer behavior, marketing research and advanced marketing.
-Elective courses, which allow each student to individualize their study toward future career goals, are offered in sales, advertising, promotion, public relations, product development, graphics, services and nonprofit marketing.
+Elective courses, which allow each student to individualize their study toward future career goals, are offered in sales and sales management, advertising and promotion, public relations, product development, HTML & web design, services and nonprofit marketing.
 Students will have opportunities to apply the concepts learned in these courses through class consulting projects and internships with local companies.

 Examples of courses in this major:

-This course examines the approach to developing advertising/promotion strategy; the theory and practices of advertising and promotion; the use of advertising as a creative process; evaluation of the effectiveness of advertising; and the role of advertising and promotion in our society.
-Emphasis is placed on the relationship advertising has within the overall marketing programs, as well as promotion mix, decision tools, and ethical consideration.
+This course examines the approach to developing advertising/promotion strategy, the theory and practices of advertising and promotion, the use of advertising as a creative process, evaluation of the effectiveness of advertising, and the role of advertising and promotion in our society.
+Emphasis is placed on the relationship advertising has within the overall marketing programs as well as promotion mix, decision tools and ethical considerations.